Spark-develop/DynamicCryptoDataPipelineUsingKafka/README.md

 # real-time_crypto_data_pipeline_using_kafka
-I am using confluent Kafka cluster to produce and consume scraped data.
+For the purpose of creating and consuming scraped data, I am utilising a confluent Kafka cluster.In this project, I've built a real-time data pipeline that makes use of Kafka to scrape, analyse, and load data in JSON format onto S3.

-In this project, I've created a real-time data pipeline that utilizes Kafka to scrape, process, and load data onto S3 in JSON format.
-With a producer-consumer architecture, I ensure that the data is in the right format for loading onto S3 by performing minor transformations while consuming it.
+Using a producer-consumer architecture to guarantee that the data is formatted correctly for loading onto S3 by making small changes as

-But that's not all - I've also used AWS crawler to crawl the data and generate a schema catalog.
-Athena utilizes this catalog, allowing me to query the data directly from S3 without loading it first.
-This saves time and resources and enables me to get insights from the data much faster!
+However, I didn't stop there; I also created a schema catalogue by crawling the data with AWS crawler.
+This catalogue is used by Athena, which enables me to perform straight S3 queries without first loading the data.

-Moreover, I've connected S3 with Snowflake using Snowpipe.
-As data is loaded onto S3, a SNS notification is sent to Snowpipe, which then automatically starts loading the data into Snowflake.
-This makes data loading a seamless and automated process, freeing up time for other important tasks.
+Because of this, I can analyse the data much more quickly and save time and resources.I've also used Snowpipe to link S3 and Snowflake.
+A SNS notice is delivered to Snowpipe as soon as data is stored onto S3, and Snowpipe then begins loading the data into Snowflake automatically.
+This streamlines and automates the data loading process, freeing up time for other crucial duties.

 ![kafka_proj](https://user-images.githubusercontent.com/128234000/235583169-ae099338-60e4-4c04-a4fb-b4707a6e743a.png)